Jaywin2099/3300_TeamProject/README.md

     8. In the filter search bar enter DEVELOPMENT_TEAM
     9. Under Signing find DEVELOPMENT_TEAM and click the empty line next to it, replacing it with $(DEVELOPMENT_TEAM_ID)
     10. You should now see your BUNDLE_ID where the empty line was
+    > *You might have uncommited changes at this point.
+Those MUST be discarded before pushing anything else. *

 5. Set up your phone for Developer Mode
     1. In your iPhone Settings navigate to Privacy & Security > Developer Mode, switch your phone to Developer Mode and restart it